kdevoe/battleship/README.md

 # Memetic Algorithms for Battleship
-A project to investigate the use of memetic algorithms for playing the board game Battleship.
-This project is unique as it does not use neural networks or any frameworks, all environments and agents are built directly from Python.
+Investigation of the use of memetic algorithms for playing the board game Battleship.
+This project is unique as it does not utilize neural networks or any frameworks, all environments and agents are built directly from Python.

-Battleship is a game where uses attempt to guess the location of hidden ships.
+Battleship is a game where users attempt to guess the location of hidden ships.
 The lower the number of guesses to find all ships the better.

 <img width="610" alt="Screenshot 2024-01-10 at 6 12 21 PM" src="https://github.com/kdevoe/battleship/assets/31428365/16a7ab50-c905-4f9b-9a67-c8d291458623">